HumbleKishore/Deep-Learning-Lab/Lab 1 Perceptron/README.md

    pip install -r requirements.txt
 ```
 3. Launch Jupyter and run the notebook top to bottom (the dataset file is already
-   in the same folder, so no separate download step is needed):
+   in the same folder, so no separate download step is needed).
+The notebook
+   covers the main banknote classification experiment first, followed by the
+   logic gate perceptrons as the additional task:
 ```bash
    jupyter notebook Lab1_perceptron.ipynb
 ```
 4. All plots are saved automatically as `.eps` files in the working directory
-   (via the `save_plot()` helper in the notebook) and the console will print
+   (via the `save_plot()` helper for the main experiment, and directly inside
+   `plot_decision_boundary()` for the logic gates) and the console will print
    per-epoch training logs, final weights/bias, and test set metrics.

 ## Results

+### Main Experiment: Banknote Classification
 Training misclassifications dropped sharply from 47 in epoch 1, then oscillated
 between roughly 13 and 21 for the remaining epochs without reaching zero,
 indicating the two classes are not perfectly linearly separable.